 It’s important to use freshly ground coffee beans for a better flavor.
 If you don’t have an espresso machine, you can use a Moka pot or a French press to make espresso-like strong shots of coffee.

-2- Once you have brewed your espresso shots, pour them into a small glass.
-Add one or two teaspoons of chocolate syrup and stir until thoroughly mixed.
+2- Mix Espresso and Chocolate: Once you have brewed your espresso shots, pour them into a small glass.
+Add one or two teaspoons of cocoa powder and stir until thoroughly mixed.
+Also, add the sugar or sweeteners (if desired) at this step.

 You’ll need an airy consistency of froth as in Cappuccino.

-4- Once you have frothed the milk, pour it over the espresso-chocolate mixture.
+4- Combine: Once you have frothed the milk, pour it over the espresso-chocolate mixture.

 Use a spoon to hold back the froth and spoon it at the top for a layered effect.

-5- Sprinkle some cocoa powder over the top of the frothed milk for a luxurious feel.
+5- Serve: Garnish the drink with chocolate syrup or Nutella and sprinkle some cocoa powder over the top of the frothed milk for a luxurious feel.

 Also read: 30 different varieties of Espresso drinks